 As a classroom teacher and as a member of Congress who has vested a 40-year career in fighting for education and labor rights, we have very different vantage points on our state’s education system.
 However, we have come to the same conclusion.
 We believe in the rights of all students to an effective teacher, and we hope the Vergara case can drive a statewide discussion that will change the system of how teachers are trained, hired and supported to put students at the center.

-We believe the result of this case should be implementation of a modern, student-centered system for the teaching profession, one that would:• Provide teachers-in-training with the knowledge and skills they need to succeed in the classroom before they start teaching.
+We believe the result of this case should be implementation of a modern, student-centered system for the teaching profession, one that would:

 The fact is, our state and our nation are on the cusp of exciting and dynamic reforms that could trigger a new wave of educational excellence in America.
 With Common Core State Standards, next-generation assessments and weighted-student funding on the horizon, California faces a real opportunity to make our schools dramatically better.